vgoel30/Document-Editor/README.md

 ###2. extension_modifier.py:
-This script will change the extension of all files of a particular extension in the specified directory to the new extension specified by the user.
+This script will change the extension of all files of a particular extension in the specified directory to the new extension as specified by the user.

 ####How to use